xianjianbo/xianjianbo.github.io/about.md

 ## Me

-Xian Jianbo

-Engineer at Baidu (2020.07 - present).
+Xian Jianbo, born and brought up in Hejiang, a small county near Changjiang River in the southeast of Sichuan Province, China.

-Bachelor of Engineer in Computer Science and Technology, Beijing Forestry University (2016.09 - 2020.06).
+Revieced a Bachelor of Engineer in Computer Science and Technology from Beijing Forestry University.

+Currently an Engineer at Baidu, focus on Golang and Data Analysis.

+Love Rock music (The Cure/Beach house...) , curious about everything.

 Find more at:
 * [Douban](https://www.douban.com/people/129093748/)
 * [Weibo](https://weibo.com/xianjianbo)
 * [Facebook](https://www.facebook.com/jianbo.xian)

+Please feel free to contact me :)

 ## Why Blog